The Ultimate Buyer’s Guide for Music Producers

 A quick guide to choosing gear that will help you get up and running as a music producer or improve your bedroom studio

-Just in time for Black Friday / Cyber Monday weekend, we’re going to dive into what gear will be the most helpful based on your specific needs as a music producer.
+In this article, we’re going to dive into what gear will be the most helpful based on your specific needs as a music producer.
 If the list is overwhelming, don’t worry; no single piece of gear is absolutely necessary to become a successful producer, and you can work your way through this list as your budget allows.
 We’ll go through what equipment you need for music production, along with some nice to haves that will make your life as a producer much easier.

 What’s the best audio interface?